-The graphic below names and describes the functionality of some key elements of the ER/Studio Data Architect user interface.
+The following image names and describes the functionality of some key elements of the ER/Studio Data Architect user interface.

-For information on enhanced UI features, please see the corresponding numbers below or mouse over the image:
+For information on enhanced UI features, please see the corresponding numbers below:

 - 1. Sophisticated diagram auto-layout tools provide single-click clean-up of diagram objects. - 2.
 Design elements and other often-used functions are dockable for quick access. - 3.
 Data Model Explorer displays information about logical and physical models, submodels, and nested submodels. - 4.
 Repository object status icons display real-time user access information. - 5.
 The Overview Window lets you navigate large Data Models. - 6.
 The Zoom Window helps you focus on the details of a specific area of a large, reduced diagram.